If a pull request is not accepted…

 There are three, not two branches

-After some research, I found an answer at StackOverflow with over 25.000 views!
+After some research, I found an appropriate question-answer dialog (How do I delete a Git branch locally and remotely?) at StackOverflow with more than 11 million views!
 It seems that I am not the only one surprised by the situation.

 After reading this and other answers at SO, I learned that there are three different branches: